mantrakp04/sheer/README.md

-# My Hugging Face Space
+---
+title: Sheer
+emoji: 👀
+colorFrom: indigo
+colorTo: purple
+sdk: docker
+pinned: true
+license: mit
+---

+# Sheer

 ## About

-This Space showcases [brief description of your application/project].
-It demonstrates [key capabilities or technologies].
+This Space showcases a modern React application built with Bun and Vite.
+It demonstrates the power of modern web technologies combined with seamless deployment.

 ## Features

-- Feature 1: Description
-- Feature 2: Description
-- Feature 3: Description
+- Fast and responsive UI built with React and Tailwind CSS
+- Optimized build process using Bun and Vite
+- Modern development experience with TypeScript
+- Comprehensive UI component library

 ## How to Use

-1. [First step to use the application]
-2. [Second step to use the application]
-3. [Third step to use the application]
+Simply explore the application in this Space!
+The app is statically hosted and ready to use.

 ## Technologies Used

+- React 19
+- Bun
-- [Technology/Framework 1]
+- Vite
-- [Technology/Framework 2]
+- TypeScript
-- [Technology/Framework 3]
+- Tailwind CSS
+- Radix UI Components

 ## Development

-This Space is automatically updated via GitHub Actions from the [repository name] repository.
-Any changes pushed to the main branch are automatically deployed to this Space.
+This Space is automatically updated via GitHub Actions from the repository.
+The main branch is directly pushed to this Space.

 ## License

-[License information]

-## Contact

-[Contact information]

----
+See LICENSE file for details.